COMMUTERS will have a say in the future of Dublin’s transportation system for the first time.

 A vision of the capital’s road, rail and tram links will go under public scrutiny as transport chiefs consult future projects with members of the public.

-“We are planning for the people so the people should know what we are doing, what we are saying, and we should know what that they are saying,” he said.
+“We are planning for the people so the people should know what we are doing, what we are saying, and we should know what that they are saying,” said John Henry, DTO director.

 “We want to hear all views on what the key transport issues are, and to learn what people feel the objectives for Dublin’s transport should be.”